LispCookbook/cl-cookbook/regexp.md

 (1 10 42)
 ~~~

 The two functions accept the usual `:start` and `:end` key arguments.
-Additionnaly, `all-matches-as-strings` accepts a `:sharedp` argument:
+Additionally, `all-matches-as-strings` accepts a `:sharedp` argument:

 > If SHAREDP is true, the substrings may share structure with TARGET-STRING.